-- 2.1 Upon review and approval of the Agency's payment request, the Program Administrator shall submit the Agency's request for payment to the Orange County Comptroller's Office for processing. - 2.2 A payment request that is deemed to be incomplete or that fails to include the necessary supporting documentation may result in the delay or possible denial of payment.
-All checks disbursed shall be made payable to the Agency and the title company. - 2.3 The County reserves the right to withhold or deny payment of Funds to the Agency relating to the Project or this Agreement that is deemed to be unsatisfactory; or which are a result of the Agency's failure to comply with the terms and conditions of the CDBG Program or this Agreement.
+2.1 Upon review and approval of the Agency's Invoice, the Program Administrator shall submit the Agency's request for payment to the Orange County Comptroller's Office ("Comptroller") for processing.

+- 2.2 Invoices that are deemed to be incomplete or that fail to include the necessary supporting documentation may result in the delay or possible denial of payment.
+All checks disbursed shall be made payable to the Agency. - 2.3 The County reserves the right to withhold or deny payment of Funds to the Agency relating to the Project or this Agreement that are deemed to be unsatisfactory or which are a result of the Agency's failure to comply with the terms and conditions of the CDBG Program or this Agreement.
 In such case, the Program Administrator shall provide written notice to the Agency specifying the corrective action to be taken and a reasonable date for compliance with such action. - 2.4 The Agency shall repay the County any Funds paid in error to the Agency under the terms of this Agreement.
 The County reserves the right to reduce future payments due to the Agency by the amount owed to the County which is not repaid within ninety (90) days after the County's request.